mbusigin/disbatch/docs/Design.md

 You may use additional integer values for status codes.
 As a postive integer indicates that a task has finished, your plugin must return a positive integer for the status.
-Any unused negative value may be set when a task is queued to prevent the DEN from claiming it, but it will still be counted in `count_todo`.
+Any unused negative value may be set when a task is queued to prevent the DEN from claiming it.